nla-group/classix/README.md

 ### How to determine an appropriate value for radius?

-In most cases, `radius=0.5` can handle most cases.
-The higher the dimensionality of the data is, the higher the radius we should use.
+In most cases, `radius` ranging from 0.1 to 1 can handle most cases.
+The higher the dimensionality of the data is, the higher the `radius` we should use (better try the `radius` > 1).
 For density based merging, the `radius` can be set a bit higher than distance based merging.

 ## :art: Reproducible experiment